Unlocking Brain Health Through Movement

 Enhanced problem-solving skills

 Examples include dance routines, swimming strokes, or simple activities like touching the right hand to the left knee repeatedly.
 These movements stimulate neural pathways that support cognitive resilience.
+Have you ever tried a dance class?
+It’s not just fun; it’s a workout for your brain too!

-and Brain Health
+Cardiovascular Exercise and Brain Health

 Sustained cardio activities like walking, jogging, cycling, or swimming increase heart rate and blood circulation.
 This boosts oxygen delivery to brain tissue, which supports: